seasona/ebook-web/README.md

 ### Prerequisites

-ebook-web is depend on zlib, minizip and libxml2, you can choose to build them through sourse code from the ebook-web or use the system lib
+ebook-web is depend on zlib, minizip and libxml2, you can choose to build them through sourse code from the ebook-web or use the system lib installed locally

 ```shell
 sudo apt-get install -y zlib1g-dev libxml2-dev libminizip-dev